jacquescrocker/aarrr/README.md

     # pass in the tracking code directly
     AARRR(cookies["_utmarrr"])

-You should then save the session to cookie: `AARRR(request.env).save(response)`
+You should then save the session to cookie: `AARRR(request.env).set_cookie(response)`

-### Tracking vs Completion events
+### Completion events

-For each category of events, you can track multiple events leading up to the actual "completion" step for a category, use the option `:in_progress => true`
+For each category of events, each events you log leads up to a "completion" step for a category.
+Once you hit an event that provides a "completion" step, add :complete => true.
+You can also use the ! version of the method to designate that the funnel has been completed for this action.

+    AARRR(request.env).acquisition!(:signed_up) #=> passes along :complete => true

 ### Acquisition